rentry/rentry.github.io/_posts/2019-03-02-molalla-corridor.md

 ![small cabin in the woods]({{ site.baseurl }}/assets/images/molalla-march-2019-6.jpg)

 I’ll try to include more recaps of my walks, as winter turns to spring.

+## Location
+Annie's Cabin is south of Molalla in the Molalla River Corridor.
+The area is largely publicly owned and managed by the Bureau of Land Management.
+It's also the gateway to the spectacular Table Rock Wilderness.

+{% include map.html %}